Virat Kohli Biography: All you need to know about the King Kohli

 Virat Kohli's Mother: Saroj Kohli(Official Instagram)

 Saroj Kohli, Virat’s mother, has been a cornerstone of his success.
 As a homemaker, she dedicated herself to ensuring her children had quality lives and opportunities.
-Saroj encouraged Virat's cricketing ambitions from a young age, providing him with the support he needed to pursue his dreams.
+Saroj also encouraged Virat's cricketing ambitions from a young age, providing him with the support he needed to pursue his dreams.
 In a touching tribute during an ODI series against New Zealand in 2016, Virat wore a jersey with his mother’s name on it, honouring her influence in his life and career.

 Virat Kohli's Brother: Vikas Kohli